 All other plans outside of Switzerland, including the 1e pension plan, are treated as defined contribution plans.
 The contributions of those plans are recognized as personnel expenses in the period during which the related services are rendered by employees.
-Expenses in 2022 amount to CHF 1.3 million.
+Expenses during the year ended December 31, 2023 amounted to CHF 4.1 million (December 31, 2022: CHF 1.3 million).